-To request a final examination script viewing, please submit an MQ College Script Viewing Request.
-Please note that this form will be available for 10 working days after the publication of results for the current Term.
+To request a final examination script viewing, you will need to submit an MQ College Script Viewing Request.
+Please note that the form will only be available for 10 working days after the publication of results for the current Term.
+Details about the date, time, and location of the script viewing will be sent to your student email.
+Further information and the MQ College Script Viewing Request link are available here.